joshuabecker91/joshuabecker91/README.md

 🔭 Projects: I have been building full stack applications.
 Check out some of my projects including: Google Clone with Ads at www.googleclone.com.
 CodeTube at http://54.153.114.188.
 Fathers House at www.fhspokane.com.
 TV Shows at http://50.18.70.228.
 You can see more information about these projects on both LinkedIn and/or GitHub.
 Brief demonstration videos are also available on GitHub.

-🌱 Objective: Looking to join an amazing team where I can be mentored and have room to grow.
+🌱 Objective: Bright and motivated software engineer who is driven for excellence.
+Looking to join an amazing team where there is room to grow.
 I would like to contribute my skills and experience to the further growth and sustainability of a company where there is a prosperous long term career path available so that I do not outgrow it quickly.

 I am actively seeking a full time position: Software Engineer Full Stack or Back End.
 I am also open to specialized roles in Machine Learning/Artificial Intelligence, Cloud, Cybersecurity, Data.